dot-legal/reference/demo-library/forms/confidentiality/mutual-non-disclosure.md

 # Mutual Non-Disclosure Agreement

-The parties wish to disclose to each other certain Confidential Information for the purpose of `evaluating or undertaking a possible business relationship with or regarding the other parties` (the "**Purpose**").
+The parties want to disclose to each other Confidential Information for the purpose of `evaluating or undertaking a possible business relationship with the other parties` (the "**Purpose**").

-The parties, intending to be legally bound in consideration of the mutual covenants and premises set forth in this document, agree:
+The parties agree as follows.

 ## Template Terms